UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 8

 East Africa with the Swedish aid agency “We-agroforestry” (Vi-skogen), operating since 1993.

 passing by.
-The farm is located on a slope, a factor
+The farm is situated on a slope, which

-Today the farm consists of seven hectares each
+Today, the farm comprises seven hectares each of

 THE FOOD FOREST

-The purpose of our visit at Väversunda was the
+The purpose of our visit to Väversunda was the

-During Tor’s long experience with crisis prevention by planting trees in Kenya, he realised that
+Through Tor’s long experience with crisis prevention via tree planting in Kenya, he realised that

-agroforestry was as relevant in Sweden, and this
+agroforestry was just as relevant in Sweden.
+This